-"MDS patients have a poor outcome after treatment failures with front-line therapies and the interim data reported at ASCO indicates that sapacitabine is active in this patient population," said Hagop Kantarjian, M.D., Chairman & Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and principal investigator for the study.
+"MDS patients have a poor outcome after treatment failures with front-line therapies.
+The updated survival data support previously reported data indicating that sapacitabine is active in this patient population," said Hagop Kantarjian, M.D., Chairman & Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and principal investigator for the study.
 "Median survival for patients with intermediate-2 or high-risk MDS following treatment failures of hypomethylating agents is 4.3 to 5.6 months.
-Effective therapies are urgently needed for these patients."
+We urgently need effective therapies for these patients."